Ember

 I used AI to rapidly map the competitive landscape of family health management tools - identifying where existing products like MyChart fall short for caregivers, surfacing research on sandwich generation caregiving patterns, and pulling statistics that validated the problem before I committed to a direction.
 What would have taken weeks of desk research compressed into focused working sessions.

 In the early stages, I used AI to rapidly generate a wide range of feature directions before narrowing scope.
-It helped me get to "what are the three features that actually matter" much faster than working alone.
+It helped me get to "what are the features that actually matter" much faster than working alone.

 On the risk of over-designing

 The temptation with a problem this complex is to build everything - because the problem space legitimately contains everything.
-The discipline here was radical scoping: which three features, if they worked perfectly, would move the needle most?
+The discipline here was radical scoping: which features, if they worked perfectly, would move the needle most?
 The Care Circle Dashboard, Compass pre-visit brief, and unified timeline are those three.
 Everything else would be set for a Phase 2.